AlchemyCMS/alchemy-usermanual/README.md

 ## Usage

 You just need to add the gem to your Alchemy driven application.
-Then the manual module will be available for the user.
+Then the user manual module will be available for the user.

 By default translated informations of the `page_layouts.yml` and `elements.yml` files are presented to the user.
-If you like to extend the default informations with your individual hints for page_layouts or elements, you can store that translatable hints in your page_layouts.yml` and `elements.yml`.
+If you like to extend the default informations with your individual hints for page_layouts or elements, you can store that translatable hints in your `page_layouts.yml` and `elements.yml`.

 *Example 1 (hint for a page_layout)*